zwave-js/node-zwave-js/docs/api/node.md

 	lwr?: RouteStatistics;
 	/** The next to last working route from the controller to this node. */ nlwr?: RouteStatistics;

+	/** The last time a command was received from or successfully sent to the node. */ lastSeen?: Date;
 }
 ```